 Peter Wharton most recently served as VP Technology at BroadStream Solutions Inc, a software company that specializes in television production, workflows and playout where he was responsible for the technical and strategic direction of the company.
 Prior to joining BroadStream, Peter was at Grass Valley (Miranda Technologies) where he held a wide range of roles in sales, business development, strategic account management, product management, development and engineering.
 He has played a role in the centralization initiatives of several station groups as well as the design and implementation of numerous specialty channel and TV network playout facilities.
 Prior to Grass Valley, Peter held engineering and management roles with Fox ABC Networks and PanAmSat.
 A SMPTE Fellow, he currently serves as SMPTE’s Secretary-Treasurer, previously served as Eastern Regional Governor and produces the “Bits By The Bay” SMPTE conference in the Washington DC area.

-Ferder was most recently director of studio and postproduction engineering for the CBS Television Network in New York, where he worked for more than 20 years.
+John Ferder is Director of Engineering for MultiDyne Video and Fiber Optic Systems.
+He was most recently Director of Studio and Postproduction Engineering for the CBS Television Network in New York, where he worked for more than 20 years.
 Together with his engineering group, he was responsible for the design, construction, and support of all production and postproduction facilities in the CBS Broadcast Center, including the renovations for "The Late Show with Stephen Colbert," HD upgrades for "NFL Today," "The Late Show with David Letterman," "60 Minutes," "48 Hours," and the 2008 construction of the new control room for the "CBS Evening News" as well as the new studio for "CBS This Morning."
-Ferder was elevated to SMPTE Fellow in 2012 and is a member of IEEE.
+John was elevated to SMPTE Fellow in 2012, has served on the Program Committee since 2015, and also serves on the Board of Editors.
+He is a member of IEEE and holds a Bachelor of Science degree in Electrical Engineering from Marquette University.

 Walt Disney Studios